Asabeneh/30-Days-Of-Python/readme7-9.md

 ### Adding Item to a dictionary

-We can add new key and value pain to a dictionary
+We can add new key and value pair to a dictionary

 ```py
 # syntax
 dct = {'key1':'item1', 'key2':'item2', 'key3':'item3', 'key4':'item4'}
 dct['key5'] = 'item5'
 ```
 **Example:**